Click the banner above for our up-to-date ground regulations

 While the name 'Oakwell' generally refers to the main stadium, it also includes several neighbouring venues which form the facilities of Barnsley FC.

 These include the Barnsley FC Academy – an indoor training pitch, a smaller stadium with seating on the south and west sides for around 2,200 spectators, and several training pitches used by the different Barnsley FC squads.

 The record attendance figure for a game at Oakwell was registered in February of 1936 when 40,255 spectators saw the Reds beat Stoke City 2-1 in an FA Cup 5th Round tie.

 The average attendance last season (2021/22) was 12,740.

-As well as being the home of Barnsley FC since 1888, Oakwell has hosted a number of England internationals at different age levels, and even Rugby League matches.
+As well as being the home of Barnsley FC since 1888, Oakwell has hosted a number of England international fixtures at different age levels, and even Rugby League matches.

-With a capacity of 23,287 since the 'Taylor Report' in the early-1990's led to the development of all-seater stadia, Oakwell is often termed a 'classic' football stadium and one of the few remaining grounds to have its floodlights on corner pylons.
+With a capacity of 23,287 since the 'Taylor Report' in the early-1990's led to the development of all-seater stadia, Oakwell is often referred to as a 'classic' football stadium and one of the few remaining grounds to have its floodlights on corner pylons.

 Oakwell was the first stadium in English football to have a designated stand for disabled supporters.

 THE DX WEST STAND

 The stand is made up of two tiers, with only the upper tier covered.
 Many of those upper tier seats are the originals from the late 19th century.

 THE EAST STAND